 Sancerre with Oysters

 Simple, salty, and satisfying.
 Oysters are a slice of the ocean, and only a Sancerre can be paired with them.
 It’s the one white wine that won’t detract from the simplicity of the oyster’s flavor profile.
-Sancerres are savory French wines from the Loire Valley (also home to many other beloved grape varieties, like Champagne and Bordeaux), and are considered the Frenchman’s true white wine.
+Sancerres are savory French wines from the Loire Valley and are considered the Frenchman’s true white wine.
 While oysters must be paired with Sancerre, the wine is versatile and goes with fish, poultry, cheese, Mediterranean spices, and vegetables.

 Slightly Sweet Riesling with Asian Dishes